ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 Made a simple typographical favicon to make the website recognizable in a browser tab.
 I converted this through a [favicon generator](https://realfavicongenerator.net/) and added some of the files (the .ico and .png files to be precize) to my static folder and added the necessary code to my head.html template.

 ### Rewrite the About page
-[See for yourself.](/about) Less links to pages you can easily find and reach through the dropdown menu's described above.
+[See for yourself.](/about) Less links to scattered page, those can now be easily found and reached through the dropdown menu's described above.

 ### Web feed functionality
 Hugo has a simple built in [rss page template](https://gohugo.io/templates/rss/).
 I just put the relevant code in the head.html file to get it to work.
 From now on my blog can be subscribed to!